Quantum scale estimation: Discussion

 \subsection{Fundamental error bounds}

-While knowledge of the fundamental minimum---that in Eq.~\eqref{eq:quantum_minimum}---renders a discussion of bounds on $\bar{\epsilon}_{\mathrm{mle}}$ superfluous, rephrasing our findings as an inequality statement can still be useful.
-For example, to frame the problem of determining how well a given practical strategy performs, which we already encountered in Sec.~\ref{sec:multi-shot}.
-With this motivation, let us consider the chain of inequalities
+We now focus on the fundamental minimum in Eq.~\eqref{eq:quantum_minimum}.
+While knowledge of such a minimum renders a discussion of bounds on $\bar{\epsilon}_{\boldsymbol{y},\mathrm{mle}}$ superfluous, rephrasing Eq.~\eqref{eq:quantum_minimum} as an inequality statement is useful to quantify the relative performance of measurements which are feasible in practice but different from the optimal POM in Eq.~\eqref{eq:opt-pom-final}.
+For example, as illustrated in Sec.~\ref{sec:lifetime} for the estimation of an atomic lifetime.
+More generally, consider the chain of inequalities